Updated June 2, 2023

 Definition of MySQL Incremental Backup

-MySQL Incremental Backup is performed by taking a backup of MySQL binary logs.
-We should check to be confirmed that the binary logs in the MySQL server are supported since the server implements these binary logs to save the data changes.
+To perform a MySQL Incremental Backup, it’s important to take a backup of the binary logs.
+Please confirm with the server’s support team whether these logs are supported, as they play a crucial role in recording data changes.
 After that, we can edit the MySQL config file named my.cnf and confirm for this line as follows:

 Log_bin = /var/log/mysql/mysql-bin.log